Fynn8962/Lern-Periode-13/ReactTutorialAddition.md

 }
 ```

-- Single Source of Truth: THe `Game` component holds the `history` (and array of all past board states).
+- Single Source of Truth: The `Game` component holds the `history` (an array of all past board states).

-- Spread Syntax (`...`): In `handlePlay`, we use `[...history, nextSqaures]` to create a new array that contains all previous moves plus the new one.
+- Spread Syntax (`...`): In `handlePlay`, we use `[...history, nextSquares]` to create a new array that contains all previous moves plus the new one.
 This triggers a re-render in React.

 &nbsp;